Automated Privacy Information Annotation in Large Language Model Interactions: Introduction

-To enable privacy detection for real-time user queries, it is desired to deploy an efficient model on the user side for automatic local detection before sending queries to cloud-based LLMs.
+To enable privacy detection for real-time user queries during the interactions, it is desired to deploy an efficient model on the user side for automatic local detection before sending queries to cloud-based LLMs.
 The development and evaluation of such a model require large-scale datasets to ensure good generalization ability.
-However, there does not exist privacy annotated datasets for user interaction dialogues.
+However, no such comprehensive datasets currently exist for LLM interactions.
 Existing datasets were manually labeled and limited to particular domains or categories, with only a few thousand entries \cite{tab, selfdisclosures, i2b2, cegs, codealltag}.
-To address this, we design an automated scalable privacy annotation pipeline to extract privacy phrases and summarize the corresponding privacy information for user dialogues.
-With the assistance of GPT-4, our pipeline operates through four systematic steps: (1) privacy leakage classification, which filters the input to determine whether the user's query leaks privacy; (2) extensive privacy categories extraction, which identifies privacy categories to guide the extraction of phrases; (3) privacy phrase extraction, where privacy phrases are extracted from queries and filtered; and (4) privacy information annotation, which summarizes details for each phrase.
-Based on the automated pipeline, we extract privacy phrases and annotate privacy information for dialogue datasets in different languages, containing 97,659 user queries, 85,320 phrases and corresponding information for English portion and 151,988 user queries, 68,910 phrases and information for Chinese portion.
+To address this, we design an automated, scalable privacy annotation pipeline to extract privacy phrases and summarize the corresponding privacy information for user dialogues.
+With the assistance of GPT-4o, our pipeline operates through four systematic steps: (1) privacy leakage classification, which filters the input to determine whether the user's query leaks privacy; (2) extensive privacy categories extraction, which identifies privacy categories to guide the extraction of phrases; (3) privacy phrase extraction, where privacy phrases are extracted from queries and filtered; and (4) privacy information annotation, which summarizes details for each privacy phrase.
+Based on the automated pipeline, we extract privacy phrases and annotate privacy information for dialogue datasets in different languages, containing 97,659 user queries, 85,320 phrases with corresponding information for the English portion, and 151,988 user queries, 68,910 phrases with information for the Chinese portion.
 We also conduct human evaluation, demonstrating that the results obtained through our pipeline are highly consistent with those manually annotated.
 Compared to directly prompting LLM to extract privacy phrases \cite{ghost}, our pipeline produces more accurate and diverse annotations.